Gichimu/Gichimu/README.md

 - 👀 I’m interested in Angular and python
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on any open source projects in the above tech stacks
-- 📫 How to reach me at gichimueric12@gmail.com
+- 📫 How to reach me: gichimueric12@gmail.com

 <!---
 Gichimu/Gichimu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.